gbv/login-client-vue/README.md

 Note that if you are not including individual properties, wrapping the object in `reactive` is recommended because you will be able to access the properties directly, both in the code and in the template.

-The following properties are provided:
+The following reactive properties are provided:
 - `connected` - boolean whether the login server is connected
 - `loggedIn` - boolean whether the user is logged in
 - `user` - user object if logged in (`null` otherwise)
 - `providers` - a list of providers available at the Login Server
 - `about` - object with information about the Login Server
 - `token` - the latest JWT that can be used to authenticate requests
+- `lastError` - an error object of the last error (`null` if there has been no error)
+- `client` - direct access to the [login-client](https://github.com/gbv/login-client) instance (usually not needed)

+The following non-reactive properties are provided:
 - `errors` - a list of error types
   - `errors.NoInternetConnectionError`
   - `errors.ThirdPartyCookiesBlockedError`
   - `errors.ServerConnectionError`
-- `lastError` - an error object of the last error (`null` if there has been no error)
 - `events` - a list of possible events (usually not needed)

-- `client` - direct access to the [login-client](https://github.com/gbv/login-client) instance (usually not needed)
+The following methods are provided:
 - `connect(url, options)` - connect to a Login Server; for options, refer to the [login-client documentation](https://github.com/gbv/login-client) (LoginClient constructor)
 - `disconnect()` - disconnects from the Login Server; usually not needed since `connect` will first disconnect before establishing the new connection
 - `setName(name)` - updates the user's name at the Login Server